nilportugues/php-json-api/README.md

 Web APIs are quick becoming the centerpiece of today entreprises and business, big or small, and allow us **to connect anything and everything**.
 By exposing data and application functionality to external applications **any organization can remake its business into an extensible platform**.

-API Management is a mandated requirement for today's modern enterprise, **enabling interactions with customers** over new mobility and social channels and evolving ways to **reach new customers through partner and third party applications**.
+API are a mandated requirement for today's modern enterprise, **enabling interactions with customers** over new mobility and social channels and evolving ways to **reach new customers through partner and third party applications**.

 The provided **JSON API package** will allow you to **accomplish this goal in no time**.